 - Stacey Riemer, Associate Dean of Students, Director of the Center for Civic Engagement.
 With more than 20 years of experience teaching about and leading efforts related to community engagement and change, Dr. Riemer has collaborated with countless local organizations, student groups and faculty members on making new connections, learning relevant skills, and identifying common goals.
 She therefore has the expertise and experience to effectively monitor and ensure that the DCI accomplishes Goal #3: Building Meaningful Community.
 Riemer will also play a leading role in the DCI’s Deliberation in the Community Program, while also assisting with other DCI programs and components as needed.

 In 2019-2020, the DCI benefited from the involvement of two student co-conveners, John Crawford ’20 and Lizzie Kane ’22, who actively contributed to the design and implementation of our various activities last year.
-In 2020-2021, we have welcomed two new student co-conveners to our leadership team:
+In 2020-2021, we welcomed two new student co-conveners to our leadership team:

 - Cadie McNaboe ’22: In her role, Cadie is responsible for monitoring and ensuring that the initiative is accomplishing DCI Goal #4: Proposing Creative Solutions.
 Cadie has a strong interest in the development and analysis of local and national policies and programs that can help solve some of our society’s most pressing challenges.
 She is helping to identify, adapt, and create innovative ideas that can seed deliberations organized by the initiative, as well as build out ideas discussed and generated in the deliberations themselves.